sezna/nps/README.md

 ```
 nps completion <optionally-your-bash-profile-file>
 ```

-Note: We used `nps` even though the package we just installed is named `p-s`.
-This is because internally we use `nps` as on some keyboard layouts it's easier to type.
-However, for consistency and convenience, we also expose a `p-s` binary.

 The bash profile file defaults to `~/.bash_profile` for bash and `~/.zshrc` for zsh.
 Special thanks to the [`omelette`][omelette] package for making this so easy.